abilandz/NAT3054/Lecture_3/make.md

 As we can see, **cmake** generates automatically a lot of files related to the build process &mdash; most importantly, the _Makefile_ is generated automatically.

-Finally, we can build the project, and we have to use the same "build" subdirectory as the command argument, as in the previous configuration step:
+Finally, we can build the project, and we have to use the same "build" directory as the command argument, as in the previous configuration step:

 ```bash
 $ cd someProject